merichan918/sparkpoint-whitepaper/WHITEPAPER.md

 ![](images/sparkpoint-ecosystem.png)

 SparkX will provide alternative payment gateway with real-time to almost real-time payment and exchange transaction posting with no to minimal transaction fee{s).
-This will be made possible by its native token, SPRK, that will stimulate the internal and external transactions.
+This will be made possible by its native token, SRK, that will stimulate the internal and external transactions.
 As an innovative financial platform, SparkPoint Ecosystem would reach the financially excluded majority population of the world particularly in the Southeast Asia.

 SparkRoom is an integrated library of articles, learning materials and modules to promote financial literacy and stimulate financial inclusion to the mass population.
 Aside from formal financial education, this also aims to encourage the use and spread the benefits of cryptocurrencies and Blockchain technology.